 |Those darn vitamins!
 This is only a portion of the supply!|

 The Marco Polo Airport in Venice imposes a strict rule that passengers may not appear at the airport more than three hours before their scheduled flight.
-This small airport doesn't have adequate space to accommodate travelers for longer periods.
+This small airport doesn’t have adequate space to accommodate travelers for longer periods.
 Thus, careful planning is a must.
 Otherwise, passengers can be refused entry with their bags into the terminal.
-Yikes!
-That, would be stressful!
+That could be stressful!

-With only two weeks left, we've begun planning for all the tasks we must accomplish before leaving Italy.
-No, we don't have household goods and furniture to move but it a way, it's comparable to moving after the moving van has removed the household goods and furniture, a monumental task in itself.
+With only two weeks left, we’ve begun planning for all the tasks we must accomplish before leaving Italy.
+No, we don’t have household goods and furniture to move, but in a way, it’s comparable to moving after the moving van has removed the household goods and furniture, a monumental task in itself.,

 1. Carefully pack all of our luggage including careful planning for the carry on bags to avoid further delays at the airport when going through security.